What went wrong in deadly Miami bridge collapse?

 The engineering company monitoring the project, BDI of Louisville, Colorado, said in a statement that it was "deeply saddened" by the collapse.

-Miami-based contractor MCM Construction and Tallahassee-based Figg Bridge Design said in separate statements that they will cooperate with investigators.
+Miami-based contractor Munilla Construction Management and Tallahassee-based Figg Bridge Design said in separate statements that they will cooperate with investigators.

 "Multiple agencies have already begun an extensive review to determine what caused the collapse, and we will work closely with all appropriate authorities in this effort," Figg Bridge Design said.